 Delaware State Park Rangers

-DNREC helps communities and industry work to avoid problems with hazardous substances through efforts such as those led by the Emergency Prevention and Response Section, which oversees the Accidental Release Prevention Program and community-level emergency planning efforts.
+DNREC helps communities and industry work to avoid problems with hazardous substances through efforts such as those led by the Emergency Response and Strategic Services Section, which oversees the Accidental Release Prevention Program and community-level emergency planning efforts.
 Emergency response teams are ready to respond to any accidents and coordinate with other state and local emergency response groups through the State Emergency Response Commission.
-And when it’s time to clean things up, the Site Investigation and Restoration Section leads efforts re rehabilitate contaminated areas.
+And when it’s time to clean things up, the Remediation Section leads efforts re rehabilitate contaminated areas.
 Other related links:

 The Community Involvement Advisory Council (CIAC)